EmilRamsvik/Digital-Garden/docs/Working/Agile.md

 - SAFe is the inevitable corruption of the Agile methodology.
 - Is it possible to actually do Agile in a large company?
 Half of the issues stemming from the corruption of Agile in a large company are what makes a large company work.
 Large ceremonies, hats instead of people, big estimations, and tracking.
 I do not know, but I think in order to understand what processes and frameworks can be implemented in a workload
 - Programmers are always saying you cannot make software as you do a car or a table, but why not?
 Are the complexities in writing code that much different from building a car?
 Anyways, the lean principles are derived from Toyota.
-- Agile, is similar to *Aiguille* in French, which means needle.
+- Agile is similar to *Aiguille* in French, which means needle.
 - "If you cannot cancel or kill the product, you are not the product owner" - Kijana Woodard
-- In a retro, you should not adress cooperation or inter-collegial issues, those are not relevant for the team to solve.
+- In a retro, you should not address cooperation or inter-collegial issues; those are not relevant for the team to solve.
+- Estimating user stories as T-shirt sizes rather than story points or hours or whatever is quite a good idea.
+Too many details and complexity are quite cumbersome.
+Keep it simple/stupid.